Jon Burge: Response to 1982 police shootings

 The most prominent events related to his abuses occurred in winter 1982.
 In February 1982, there were several shootings of law enforcement officers on Chicago's South Side: two Cook County Sheriff's Officers were wounded and a rookie Chicago police officer was shot and killed on a CTA bus on February 5.

 On February 9, 1982, a person on the street grabbed a police officer's weapon, and shot and killed both the officer and his partner.
 This last incident occurred within Burge's jurisdiction; he was a lieutenant and commanding officer of Area 2.

 Burge was eager to catch those responsible and launched a wide effort to pick up suspects and arrest them.
-Initial interrogation procedures allegedly included shooting pets of suspects, handcuffing subjects to stationary objects for entire days, and holding guns to the heads of minors.
+Initial interrogation procedures allegedly included shooting pets belonging to suspects, handcuffing subjects to stationary objects for entire days, and holding guns to the heads of minors.
 Jesse Jackson, Operation PUSH spokesman; the Chicago Defender; and black Chicago Police officers were outraged.
 Renault Robinson, president of Chicago's Afro-American Police League characterized the dragnet operation as "sloppy police work, a matter of racism."
 Jackson complained that the black community was being held under martial law.
 The police captured suspects for the killings on February 9 through identification by other suspects.
 Tyrone Sims identified Donald "Kojak" White as the shooter, and Kojak was linked to Andrew and Jackie Wilson by having committed a burglary with them earlier on the day of the killings.